Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 He gestured at the camp.
 "We’re short on a few supplies.
 They’re waiting for you to collect them in Folctha.
 That’s the biggest village on Cimbrean-*anarakyuawentue,"* he clarified, using the Ten’gewek word that *loosely* meant *‘planet’* and more literally meant *far-place-under-other-sky.’*

 "Your mission," he continued, "is to retrieve those supplies without making a scene.
 This isn’t a raid into another tribe’s territory, this is a respectful visit, and while you are there you will obey their rules. *Our* rules.
-We follow yours when we’re here…"
+We follow yours when we’re here..."

 Ferd nodded.
 "We visit, smile and play nice.
 You say, some other sky-people so body-weak, we break them by *accident."*

 "Yes.
 You will respect them, or at least respect the rules.
 Humans and Gaoians—they look like Daar, but are a lot smaller—you can do things like shake hands and whatever else, *if you are invited.* Still be careful.
 Not all of us are monkey-tough.
-Any others…"
+Any others..."

 "No touch.
 Keep distance.
 Speak good words only."